 Key Roles in Trust Management

 Trust management involves several key roles that work together to achieve the settlor’s goals.
-Understanding these roles is crucial for effective trust governance.
+Understanding these roles is crucial for effective trust governance and ensuring the trust operates as intended under English and Welsh law.

 The Role of the Trustee

-The trustee is responsible for managing the trust according to the settlor’s wishes.
+The trustee is legally responsible for managing the trust in accordance with the trust deed and the settlor’s wishes.
 This involves a range of fiduciary duties, including:

 Beneficiaries Explained

-Beneficiaries are the individuals or entities that benefit from the trust.
+Beneficiaries are the individuals or entities who benefit from the trust.
 Their interests are paramount, and trustees have a duty to act in their favour.
-Beneficiaries may receive income or capital distributions from the trust, depending on the terms set out by the settlor.
+However, the nature of a beneficiary’s entitlement depends entirely on the type of trust:

 The Settlor’s Responsibilities

 The settlor is the individual who creates the trust, transferring assets into it.
-The settlor’s responsibilities include:
+Once an irrevocable trust is created, the settlor has technically parted with ownership of those assets — that’s what makes the trust effective for IHT and asset protection purposes.
+The settlor’s main responsibilities include:

-In conclusion, effective trust management relies on the harmonious functioning of its key roles: the trustee, beneficiaries, and settlor.
-Each plays a vital part in ensuring that the trust operates as intended.
+In summary, effective trust management relies on the harmonious functioning of its key roles: the trustee, beneficiaries, and settlor.
+Each plays a vital part in ensuring that the trust operates as intended and delivers the protection it was designed to provide.

 Setting Up a Trust

 Trusts offer a flexible way to protect your assets and ensure their distribution according to your wishes.
-Setting up a trust involves several crucial steps that require careful planning and consideration of legal requirements.
+Setting up a trust involves several crucial steps that require careful planning and specialist legal advice — as Mike Pugh puts it, “The law — like medicine — is broad.
+You wouldn’t want your GP doing surgery.”

 Key Steps to Establish a Trust